lvar/WebSite/content/publication/hard-facts-in-an-imperfect-site-the-evidence-of-human-presence-in-the-arroyo-del-vizcaíno-reply-to-holcomb-et-al/index.md

 ---
 title: "Hard Facts in an Imperfect Site: The Evidence of Human Presence in the Arroyo del Vizcaíno.
-Reply to Holcomb et al."
+Reply to Holcomb et al"
 publication_types:
   - "2"
 authors: